Society

 Sysmex uses an electronic procurement system to prevent undue price reductions and product returns.
 In October 2020, we announced a declaration of partnership building and have been working to increase added value across the entire supply chain.
 Additionally, in observance of desirable transaction practices between large procuring enterprises and subcontractors (promotion standards based on the Act on the Promotion of Subcontracting Small and Medium-sized Enterprises), we are proactively taking initiatives to correct transaction and business practices that hinder the building of partnerships with business partners.

-To enable this, the procurement departments at our domestic Group companies receive training related to the declaration of partnership building, the Subcontract Act, and the roles of companies placing orders in CSR activities.
+To enable this, since fiscal 2023, we have been providing training on the revised standards of the Subcontract Act promotion standards, as well as on passing on costs such as raw material and labor expenses.
+In addition, the procurement departments at our domestic Group companies receive training related to the declaration of partnership building, the Subcontract Act, and the roles of companies placing orders in CSR activities.
 For new employees in the department, we conduct training on procurement policies, CSR procurement, and procurement risk.

-In response to the Work Style Reform Law for transportation and logistics work, which comes into effect on April 1, 2024, we have stopped same-day shipping of normal temperature reagents and consumable goods and have changed to shipping the day after the order is received.* Through these efforts, we proactively address the so-called "2024 problem in logistics," such as eliminating the cargo waiting time that leads to overwork by truck drivers.
+In response to the Work Style Reform Law for transportation and logistics work, which comes into effect on April 1, 2024, we have stopped same-day shipping of normal temperature reagents and consumable goods and have changed to shipping the day after the order is received.* Through these efforts, we are eliminating cargo waiting times that lead to overwork by truck drivers.
+We are also mechanizing the handling of heavy loads to improve the working environment for warehouse workers and conducting surveys on respect for human rights, thereby proactively addressing the so-called “2024 problem” in logistics.